 If you want to reach Lake Ledro by bike or on foot, the Ponale road is an excellent alternative; it was used as a road for the passage of cars until the early 90s, and today it is open for the passage of pedestrians and cyclists who can enjoy unique views of Lake Garda.

-What to do around Lake Ledro.
+What to do in a day trip around Lake Ledro.

 Explore the hidden waterfalls of Gorg D’Abiss, Palvico and Ampola.